See More.

 Clinical SENTINEL

-These phases are not a ladder.
-They are a map of what is possible, and a vocabulary for what is actually happening at each point so that the response can match the reality.
+These phases are not a rigid ladder.
+They are a practical map for naming what is happening so the response matches the reality.

 01